lilyhgxiao/PetLabs/README.md

 DELETE request to /pets/:id is used when the app needs to completely remove a specific pet.
 For example, when user lets go of his/her pet, the app sends DELETE request to remove the selected pet from the data.

+## User Route
+The following routes allow the app to modify user information in the database.

+### POST Route to /users
+This route is used to add a users to the database.

+An example of valid JSON could be the following (there are more JSON samples in folder ModelTestInputs/Pet/).

+{ <br />
+    "username": "user", <br />
+    "password": "user", <br />
+    "isAdmin": "false" <br />
+} <br />

+POST request to /users is mainly used in our app when an user is creating a new users.
+For example, during a sign up process, app sends POST request to add new user to the database with the information user submitted on sign up page.

+### GET Route to /users
+This route is used to get all of the users from the database.

+GET request to /users is mainly used in our app when full user data is required.
+For example, app makes GET request when listing all users for the admin so admin could choose an user to edit.

+### GET Route to /users/:id
+This route is used to get a specifc user with :id as its id from the database.

+GET request to /users/:id is used in our app when getting specific user information.
+For example, on admin user edit view, this GET request for the selected user will be called to load user's current information.

+### PATCH Route to /users/:id
+This route is used to update fields of a specifc user with :id as its id from the database.

+PATCH request to /users/:id is used when the app needs to update the information of a specific user.
+For example, on admin user edit view, this PATCH request for the selected user will be called when admin wishes to save changes made to user information.

+### DELETE Route to /users/:id
+This route is used to delete a specifc user with :id as its id from the database.

+DELETE request to /users/:id is used when the app needs to completely remove a specific user.
+However, because neither the admin nor the user has an ability to delete an user, DELETE on specific user is actually never used in our app.